Open Kitchen Design

 - Sink in the island, primary or secondary?

-- Seating at the island?
+- Do you want seating at the island?

 - Is the island one height or different elevations?